 - contribute towards achieving similar rates of access to fast broadband by rural end users across all regions of New Zealand.

 Alongside this programme, other rural broadband options are available from private network operators.

 Crown Infrastructure Partners is managing the contractual arrangements for RBI2.
 For more information, please visit:

 Rural Broadband Initiative phase two (RBI2)(external link) — Crown Infrastructure Partners

 The deployment schedule and coverage information for RBI2 is available on the National Broadband Map:

 Mobile Black Spot Fund

-The Mobile Black Spot Fund (MBSF) is providing greater mobile coverage on approximately 1000 kilometres of state highway and in over 100 tourism locations where no coverage currently exists.
+The Mobile Black Spot Fund (MBSF) is providing greater mobile coverage on approximately 1,400 kilometres of state highways and in over 168 tourism locations where no coverage currently exists.